 * The Wolfenstein paramterization emphasizes that the slight percentage differences between the probability of CKM matrix entry Vcb and Vts, between Vcd and Vus, flows mostly from compensating from other entries in that row, such as the considerably more significant (roughly 6-1) differences between the tiny Vtd and Vub.
 There are, in fact, more than the two CP violating parameters shown in a simplified version of the Wolfenstein paramterization, in the Standard Model CKM matrix, but those effects are tiny on a percentage basis relative to the magnitude of the other, much larger CKM matrix entries.

 * Of course, the decay of a quark at rest is mass-energy conservation barred from becoming a heavier quark.
 It can only decay to the lighter quark (something that is possible for all types of quarks except up quarks).
-Only quarks with sufficient kinetic energy
+Only quarks with sufficient kinetic energy can transition to higher mass quarks.

 In the Wolfenstein parameterization, "lambda" is roughly 0.02257 (and is another way of stating the Cabibbo angle), "A" is roughly 0.814, and the "p-in" CP violating term is about 0.135 minus 0.349i.